rokath/trice/docs/TriceUserGuide.md

 - Counting the 16-bit part separately allows to avoid the `%` operator usage, which would imply a costly division.
 - Using different timestamp bit width parallel allows to reduce the transmitted data size.
-- Example showing host and target (time) stamps: one trice without, six with 16-bit and two with 32-bit:
+- Example showing host and target (time) stamps: one trice without, six with 16-bit and two with 32-bit in **hh:mm:ss,milliseconds**:

   ![x](./ref/0-16-32BitTimeStamps.jpg)